Jean-Pierre Gorges: Controversies

 At the exit of a city council on 22 November 2018, Jean-Pierre Gorges threatens Paul Larouturou of the French TV show Quotidien, as the journalist was questioning him about the mayor's recent refusal to set up a logistics company.

 On 29 January 2021, he was convicted by the judicial court, for public insults against the ecologist city council Quentin Guillemain, to whom he had said he "deserved two slaps".

-On 17 March 2021, during a municipal council meeting, the mayor made climate sceptic comments, reported by the opposition.
+On 17 March 2021, during a municipal council meeting, the mayor made dismissive comments about climate science, reported by the opposition.